justinwoo/nix-shorts/posts/your-first-derivation.md

 ## What is a derivation?

 A derivation in Nix is a recipe to take some inputs and use those to create some outputs, something commonly called a "build".
 The inputs are usually some sources in a `src` attribute and the outputs are a path in the Nix store of the form `/nix/store/some-hash-pkg-name`.
-This path can either be a file (if the output is a single file) or a folder containing any number of files and folders and it will result in a `result` symlink pointing to this path or a new generation of your user environment.
+This path can either be a file (if the output is a single file) or a folder containing any number of files and folders and it will usually result in a `result` symlink pointing to this path.

 ## Basic derivation example